 6. Have – and use – both apps.

 Uber is in many more cities than Lyft at this point, but I strongly recommend that you know how to use both apps for travel to cities in which they both have coverage.
 Being able to look at both gives you more flexibility.
 On some occasions, the wait for a car on one service is substantially shorter.
 In other situations, one service may be charging surge pricing but the other is not.
 You’ll save money and time making Uber and Lyft compete for your business.

 7. Airport pickups are not always possible.

 Many families will likely use Uber and Lyft primarily for trips to and from the airport (that’s when you are most likely to be able to bring and use your own car seat).
 But it’s very important to know that there are a number of cities where Uber and Lyft operate but aren’t allowed to do airport pickups.

 Before traveling to a new city and expecting to just hop in an Uber upon your arrival into the airport, check to see if it is available.
-For example, MCO airport will not allow Uber or Lyft to pick up on their property (and LAX only recently allowed pickups) .
+When this post was originally published, for example, neither MCO airport or LAX allowed Uber or Lyft to pick up on their property (luckily, both have implemented a change to allow the services, but quite a few other cities – especially internationally – are trying to ban them).
 While I know many a solo traveler will hack that problem by walking a few hundred yards off-site and meeting a car there, that isn’t as easy for family travelers who likely aren’t as mobile with luggage and little ones.